 On the other hand, when the torch of the Science of the Worlds enlightens us, the scene changes.

-The vapors which darkened the horizon fade away, our mistaken eyes contemplate in the serenity of a pure sky the immense work of the Creator.
+go to link The vapors which darkened the horizon fade away, our mistaken eyes contemplate in the serenity of a pure sky the immense work of the Creator.
 The Earth appears like a globe poised under our steps thousands of similar globes are rocked in ether; the world enlarges in proportion as the power of our examination increases, and from that time universal creation develops itself before us in its reality, establishing both our rank and our relation with the numerous similar worlds which constitute the universe.

 Oct 9, The wonders of the heavens. by: Flammarion, Camille, ; Lockyer, Winifred James, Mrs., d. , tr.
 Publication date: Title: The wonders of the heavens.
 Contributor Names: Flammarion, Camille, Lockyer, Winifred James, Mrs., , tr.
 Created / Published: New.